Ryan McMahon Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 15th in the league.

-- The Yankees have a 3.78 team ERA that ranks sixth across all MLB pitching staffs.
+- The Yankees have a 3.82 team ERA that ranks seventh among all MLB pitching staffs.

-- Yankees pitchers combine to give up 99 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- The Yankees will look to Rodon (0-1) in his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.